eryktr/plotify/README.md

 # plotify
-plotify is a simply web application allowing the user to graph XY-plots of a set of functions.
+plotify is a simple web application allowing the user to graph XY-plots of a set of functions.